 Mariana Mamba is made fat via reverse liposuction, losing her looks and thus rendering her main weapon null.

-Jet Chan is challenged to a one-on-one karate battle, given drugged food beforehand, and in the ensuing match is utterly humiliated.
-He leaves in shame and never returns.
+Jet Chan is challenged to a rigged one-on-one karate battle after interrogating his old master.
+In the ensuing match he is utterly humiliated, and he leaves in shame and never returns.